topoheal/3dqa-benchmark/README.md

 ```

 This runner imports `geometry_linter`/`repair_engine`/`qa_profiles` from the
-installed `3dqa` package — nothing in this repo needs private source, which
+installed `3dqa` package, nothing in this repo needs private source, which
 is the whole point of publishing it this way.